Troubleshooting issues with AWS DataSync transfers - AWS DataSync

 3. Make sure that your agent can access the NFS file server and mount the export.
 For more information, see Providing DataSync access to NFS file servers.

 4. If you still see the error, open a support channel with AWS Support.
-For more information, see Getting help with your agent from AWS Support.
+For more information, see I don't know what's going on with my agent.
+Can someone help me?.

 My task failed with an Amazon EFS mount error